Development Using NUnit and C#

 NUnit Console Tool

 7sp1 or higher.
-The free Visual Studio Express 2013 for Windows Desktop can be
+The free Visual Studio Community 2015 can be used.
+See the

 A good minimal hardware profile for this course consists of a 2 GHz